-Sonoma events in May 2019 include the Healdsburg Bicycle Tour, the Rose Parade & Festival, French Flea Market, and others.
+Sonoma events in May 2020 include the Film Fest Petaluma, the Rose Parade & Festival, French Flea Market, and others.
 There are also several wine tasting events at local wineries where you can enjoy local wines, live music, food, and more.

 Read on for details on this month's top things to do in Northern California wine country.

 Spring has sprung and summer is right around the corner, which means that it is a wonderful time for the Castles & Kites festival one of the best family-friendly Sonoma events in May!
 This event is on Saturday from 11 am until 4 pm.
 The is one of the Sonoma events in May which includes more than 50 kites and 50 sand castles on Doran Beach in Bodega Bay.

 The best way to experience this fun event is to start at the boardwalk and then walk down the beach.
 You are encouraged to bring your own kite and build your own sand castles.